-The Sara Glasgow Cogan Memorial Scholarship is awarded annually to full-time Portland State University undergraduates who undertake credit-bearing internships in local Jewish communal and cultural organizations.
+The Sara Glasgow Cogan Memorial Scholarship is awarded annually to full-time Judaic Studies majors or minors who undertake credit-bearing internships in local Jewish communal and cultural organizations.
 This scholarship will cover the cost of internship for six credits of tuition (three credits each in Winter and Spring) for two or three students.
-The scholarship is open to students of all backgrounds who are pursuing a Major or Minor degree in Judaic Studies.
-Applicants will be selected on the basis of academic performance in general and within the Judaic Studies program in particular, recommendations from faculty, and a statement of interest.

-The Abigail Jacobs-Kaufman Scholarship is for Judaic Studies majors and minors only.
-It awards $1,000 annually to two full-time Portland State University undergraduates who are pursuing a degree in Judaic Studies, and demonstrate financial need to cover tuition.
+The Abigail Jacobs-Kaufman Scholarship awards $1,000 annually to two full-time Judaic Studies majors or minors who are pursuing a degree in Judaic Studies, and demonstrate financial need to cover tuition.
 Applicants will be selected on the basis of academic performance and demonstrated financial need.
-Application process includes written personal statement and faculty recommendations.
-Application deadline is February 1, 2015.
+The application process for this scholarship is currently closed and will re-open later this year.

-The Lorry Lokey Endowed Fund for Israel Scholarship provides $2,000 annually for a student to travel to and conduct research or study abroad in Israel.
+The Lorry I. Lokey Endowed Fund for Israel Scholarship provides $2,000 annually for a Judaic Studies major to travel to and study abroad in Israel.
 Explore study abroad opportunities through the International Affairs: Education Abroad office.
-Applications for the 2015-16 academic year are due March 31, 2015.
+The application process for this scholarship is currently closed and will re-open later this year.

-The Lois Berlin, John May, Ida & Sam Shleifer Endowed Scholarship will provide $5,000 tuition and fee support for two undergraduate students pursuing the major or minor in Judaic Studies (preference given to majors).
-Applications for the 2015-16 academic year are due March 31, 2015.
+The Lois Berlin, John May, Ida & Sam Shleifer Endowed Scholarship will provide $5,000 tuition and fee support for two Judaic Studies majors for general tuition and fee support.
+The application process for this scholarship is currently closed and will re-open later this year.

 Aspen Mitzvah Fund Scholarship